Calculate interest on loan

 Calculating interest on a car, personal or home loan

-These loans are called amortizing loans - which means that the mathematical whizzes at your bank have worked them out so that you pay a set amount each month and at the end of your loan term, you’ll have paid off both interest and principal.
+These loans are called amortizing loans.
+The mathematical whizzes at your bank have worked them out so you pay a set amount each month and at the end of your loan term, you’ll have paid off both interest and principal.

-You can use an interest calculator to work out how much interest you’re paying all up, or, if you’d rather do it by hand, here’s how:
+You can use an interest calculator to work out how much interest you’re paying all up, or, if you’d rather do it by hand, follow these steps:

 1. Divide your interest rate by the number of payments you’ll make in the year (interest rates are expressed annually).
 So, for example, if you’re making monthly payments, divide by 12.